graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 ## Documents and the Store

-A `Document` is a POJO (plain-old javascript object) that represents a concrete GraphQL type.
+With GraphQL Paper a `Document` is a POJO (plain-old javascript object) that represents a concrete GraphQL type, it is *not* an instance.

 For example an `Actor` GraphQL type: